 Thank you for visiting this page.
 The application form is now closed.
 Please check with local schools, youth programs and the Career Center to find out about program opportunities.

-Participants also receive training in core soft skills so they can practice professional behaviors and learn how to relate to supervisors and co-workers at their worksites.
+Participants also receive training in soft skills to practice professional behaviors and learn how to relate to supervisors and co-workers at their worksites.
 And they learn how to take the next steps in their education and career pathways.
-All YouthWorks programs use the Signal Success curriculum to help young people learn and practice the skills that matter at work, at school, and in life.
+All YouthWorks programs use the Signal Success curriculum to help young people learn and practice the skills that matter at work, school, and in life.

 Visit the Commonwealth Corporation website to read more about the statewide YouthWorks program.

 INCOME.
-In the summer of 2020, a participating youth must have a family income for the most recent six-month period that does not exceed 200% of the federal poverty level.
+Participating youth must have a family income for the most recent six-month period that does not exceed 200% of the federal poverty level.
 For youth who are still enrolled in school, the program can accept evidence of eligibility for free lunch or reduced lunch under the federal program.
 [Note: The income level necessary to qualify for a reduced lunch is 185% of poverty level.]

 OTHER FACTORS.
 Our program funding also asks that we serve youth with a variety of different factors, and we may ask for information about documentation about these factors.